 that were established without being integrated into existing processes, resulting in a lack of communication, coordination, and data sharing where needed

 For example, if we focus only on the ”response” part of a process, other key actions can be missed (e.g., analysis, coordination, involvement of management, notification to other external parties) that might impact the overall response—possibly delaying actions, causing ineffective communications, or the provision of poor quality information about an event or incident.
-Any impact on the response timeliness and quality can cause further damage to critical assets and data during an incident.
+Any impact on the response timeliness and quality can cause further damage to critical assets and data during an incident.7 Identifying and defining these interfaces and the roles and responsibilities of the various participants across the organization is a key part of setting up any effective incident management capability.

 When the Internet Worm incident occurred in 1988, the size of the network was estimated at 60,000 hosts.
 The January 2008 Internet Domain Survey shows more than 541.6 million hosts advertised in the Domain Name Service [ISC 08].
 Clearly, no single incident management capability is able to effectively serve such a vast constituency, and this illustrates the need for more teams and capabilities.
 The number of teams established to respond to attacks has grown, but not every organization has a defined or formalized incident management capability.